EdgarDegas/DSBridge-Swift/README.md

 // ""
 // Async response
 ```
-As you can see, there is a immediate empty return.
-The response sent by us is printed by the `function`.
+As you can see, there is a empty string returned.
+The response we sent in the interface is printed by the `function`.

 OK, we send async response with the completion in its first parameter.
 What does the second parameter, the `Bool` do then?